IRedDragonICY/cb24153-closestpairofpoints/README.md

 </p>

 > [!NOTE]
-> Example problem and solution based Dr. Dr. Mohm Azwan Bin Mohammad Hamza assignment Algorithm & Complexity
+> Example problem and solution based Dr. Mohm Azwan Bin Mohammad Hamza assignment Algorithm & Complexity

 An advanced and comprehensive implementation of the **Closest Pair of Points** problem using the **Divide and Conquer** algorithm in computational geometry.
 This project provides an in-depth exploration of efficient algorithms for solving proximity problems in a two-dimensional plane, focusing on optimizing performance for large-scale datasets.